prontopablo/FIP/README.md

 > [!WARNING]
 > This library is for Processing.
 If you are using _p5.js_ instead, head [here](https://github.com/prontopablo/p5.FIP).

+## Live Demo
+A live demo can be found on the reference website [here](https://prontopablo.github.io/FIP/).

 ## Getting Started
 FIP can be installed from Proccesing, for instructions on installation and usage, head to the reference website [here](https://prontopablo.github.io/FIP/).
 Alternatively, FIP can be installed as a zip file, from [releases](https://github.com/prontopablo/FIP/releases/tag/latest).